About Tris-HCl buffer solution

 Tris(hydroxymethyl)aminomethane hydrochloride (Tris-HCl) is a commonly used buffering solution.
 The role of Tris-HCl in molecular biology is to control the acidity and osmolarity of a solution.
 Due to its properties, Tris-HCl is often a component of lysis buffers.
 The pH of the solution is most commonly made between 7.0 and 8.0.

 The recipe below is used to prepare a 100 mL 1 M Tris-HCl solution at pH 8.0.
-It can, however, be tweaked to make the same solution at a desired pH.
+It can, however, be tweaked to make the same solution at the desired pH.

 How to make 1 M Tris-HCl pH 8.0